Canadian Pacific Air Lines Flight 108: Arrests, trials, and executions

 Albert Guay was arrested two weeks after the crash and tried in February 1950.
 While awaiting trial, an informant reported that he said Ruest had made the mechanism of the bomb.
 The police went to Ruest, who admitted this, but said he thought the bomb was going to be used to blast tree stumps.

 Guay showed a lack of interest in his trial and did not testify in his own defense.
-His only display of emotion throughout the entire trial happened when Robitaille took the stand and said she didn't love him anymore.
+His only display of emotion throughout the entire trial happened when Robitaille took the stand and said she did not love him anymore.
 Guay was found guilty of murder on 14 March 1950.
 The judge, Albert Sévigny, cried as he presented a photo of Rita's body.
 Upon being convicted, Guay was sentenced to death by hanging.
 Before passing sentence, Sévigny declared to Guay, "Your crime is infamous.
 It has no name."

 Guay did not file an appeal, "for reasons known only to myself," he said.
 The prosecutor said that if Guay could not live with Robitaille, he did not want to live at all.
 Guay was executed on 12 January 1951, at the age of 33.
 His last words were "Au moins, je meurs célèbre" (At least I die famous).

 Before he was executed, however, Guay did send an extremely detailed 40-page confession directly to the Premier of Quebec, Maurice Duplessis.
 As a result, Ruest was arrested for murder on 6 June 1950, and tried in November of that year.
 The jury had the option of convicting him of manslaughter, but chose to convict him of murder.
 Marguerite Pitre was arrested on 14 June 1950, and tried separately, beginning 6 March 1951.
 Both were sentenced to death by hanging.

 Ruest was hanged on 25 July 1952.
 Suffering from osseous tuberculosis, he had to be transported to the gallows in a wheelchair.
 Pitre was hanged on 9 January 1953, the thirteenth and last woman to be hanged in Canada.
 All three executions took place at Bordeaux Prison in Montreal.

 Aftermath

-Six years later on 1 November 1955, a copycat airplane bombing was apparently inspired by the Guay affair, the same way Guay himself had been apparently inspired by the Philippines woman who blew up an airplane bomb to kill her husband.
-The bombing of United Airlines Flight 629 by Jack Gilbert Graham killed all 44 people aboard, including his mother.
-Graham's motive was his mother's mistreatment of him as a small child, and featured similarities to the earlier bombings including placing a dynamite time-bomb in the target's suitcase and, just like Guay, Graham had purchased life insurance on his victim shortly before the flight.
+Six years later on 1 November 1955, a copycat airplane bombing was inspired by the Guay affair, the same way Guay himself had been inspired by a Filipino woman who blew up an airplane bomb to kill her husband.
+The bombing of United Air Lines Flight 629 by Jack Gilbert Graham killed all 44 people aboard, including his mother.
+Graham's motive was his mother's mistreatment of him as a small child, and featured similarities to the earlier bombings, including placing a dynamite time bomb in the target's suitcase and, just like Guay, Graham had purchased life insurance on his victim shortly before the flight.